prezet/prezet-web/storage/prezet/content/deployment/bref.md

 The final step is to update your DNS records to point your domain to the CNAME record for the CloudFront distribution.
 You can do this by creating a CNAME record in your DNS provider.

+## Automated Deployments

+After your initial setup and getting everything in place, it's highly recommended to run your deployments in a GitHub Action or other CI/CD pipeline.
+This ensures that no locally cached views, routes, resources, etc., are pushed to production.

+### Example GitHub Action

+For reference take a look at the GitHub Action that's used to deploy this documentation on prezet.com: [github.com/.../.github/workflows/main.yml](https://github.com/prezet/prezet-web/blob/main/.github/workflows/main.yml)

+### Required Secrets
+To use this GitHub Action, you'll need to add the following secrets to your GitHub repository's environment:

+- `AWS_ACCESS_KEY_ID`: Your AWS access key ID
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key
+- `CLOUDFLARE_ZONE`: Your Cloudflare zone ID
+- `CLOUDFLARE_TOKEN`: Your Cloudflare API token

+Make sure to set these secrets in your GitHub repository settings before running the action.

 ## Troubleshooting
 If you experience a ERR_TOO_MANY_REDIRECTS error when using cloudflare make sure that your SSL/TLS encryption on Cloudflare is set to Full.

-After initial setup it's highly recommended to run your deployments in a github action or other CI/CD pipeline to ensure no locally cached views, routes, resouces etc are pushed to production.